canvasandcode/ar-project/README.md

 # AR Experience - Test

-> This is a starter pack for building Bootstrap 4 themes with Sass.
-It uses the node-sass pakage for compiling .scss to .css
+> Using dart scss for compiling .scss to .css

 It includes Bootstrap 4.1.3, Font Awesome 5, jQuery 3 and Lightbox 2